EENI Global Business School

 Share by Twitter

-Syllabus of the Subject - CELAC (Community of Latin American and Caribbean States)
+Goals of the Community of Latin American and Caribbean States (CELAC)

 The objective of the subject “The Community of Latin American and Caribbean States (CELAC)” is to understand the goals and features of the CELAC.